top of page

 We discovered that signaling in endothelial cells, before the endothelial to hematopoietic transition, regulates HSPC heterogeneity in the embryo and adult zebrafish (Nat Cell Bio, 2023).
 We found that loss of the microRNA in endothelial cells, miR-128, alters the composition of these HSPC states. miR-128 directly inhibits the activity of Wnt- and Notch-signaling in endothelial cells.
 Mechanistically, single cell RNA-sequencing revealed that Wnt regulation, instructs the transdifferentiation of replicative and erythroid biased HSPCs.
 In contrast, Notch regulation programs lymphoid biased HSPCs.
 These results showed that co-ordinate regulation of multiple signaling pathways in endothelial cells, ultimately controls HSPC heterogeneity.

-Deciphering extrinsic regulation in the embryonic endothelium controlling HSPC heterogeneity.
+Deciphering the regulation in the embryonic endothelium controlling HSPC heterogeneity.

 We found that Wnt- and Notch-signaling regulate HSPC heterogeneity but how these pathways interact with each other and how they drives HSPC heterogeneity is still not well understood.
 This presents difficulties in producing ex vivo HSPCs.
 We believe that the regulation of Wnt and Notch is more complex than what is known.
 Moreover, we identified other signaling pathways that are also de-regulated by miR-128.
 We hypothesize that signaling pathway interactions, such as Wnt, Notch and others dictate HSPC heterogeneity formation in endothelial cells.